Booking.com: best prices

 Mirandola is not a very large town, having about 20,000 inhabitants, but it has played an important role across the centuries because of its position between Mantua and Veneto, to the north-east of Modena and north-west of Bologna.

-A visit to Mirandola can start from the Castle of the Pico - restored in 2006, although the demolitions to which it has been subjected have been considerable, such as the big-tower (Torrione) built under Giovan Francesco Pico II in 1500.
+Your visit to Mirandola can start from the Castle of the Pico.
+The castle was restored in 2006 although over the centuries the original structure has been subject to substantial demolitions including the big-tower (Torrione) that was built under Giovan Francesco Pico II in 1500.

 A tale of treasures lost...

 Unfortunately paintings by the great painter Cosme Tura, who created ten tableaux for the Library of the Castle, have been lost.
 Other excellent works of art were also painted in the castle during the 17th century when Alessandro Pico built new rooms that were decorated by famous painters such as Jacopo Palma il Giovane (1544-1628) and Sante Peranda (1566-1638).

 Under the rule of Alexander II the so-called New Gallery was built, with frescoes by Biagio Falceri (1628-1703) and which also contained prestigious works by the greatest Italian artists of the Renaissance such as Leonardo da Vinci (1452-1519), Raffaello (1483-1520), Caravaggio (1571-1610) and Tiziano (1480 ca-1576).

 Sadly a substantial part of the artistic heritage of the castle has been irretrievably dispersed, including some works now held in the Ducal Palace of Mantua, and from the 18th century, the Castle of the Pico suffered serious damages, losing yet more artworks...